kamenpp/Advent-of-Code-2021/README.md

 Day 7 - didn't even need to determine the exact horizontal value to get the fuel.

-Day 8 - not too hard to create the algorithm, but a bit fiddly to implement.
+Day 8 - not too hard to create the algorithm but a bit fiddly to implement.
 Otherwise, I really enjoyed it.